rickey-alok/techwriter-go-to-doc/pages/OpenAPI.md

 # OpenAPI Specification
+## Advantage using OpenAPI
+* Understand by machines and humans.
+* one can generate both server and client code in any programming language.
+* use mock servers to provide example responses which enable both consumers and producers to start development at a same time.
+* can perform the validation in both direction

+## Open API Structure

 1. **openapi** `string` `required` - The openapi field SHOULD be used by tooling specifications and clients to interpret the OpenAPI document.
 This is not related to the API info.version string.